Julius170/learn-tutorials/celo/how-to-create-and-test-contract-calls-on-hardhat.md

 It functions exactly as effectively as on the Celo mainnets, except you call transactions using faucet funding (fake money).

 ## Faucets
-Faucets are simply fake money funded into your wallet only to interact with a testNet "fake Blockchain".
+Faucets are simply fake money funded into your wallet only to interact with a testNet **fake Blockchain**.
 To make transactions on the Alfajores TestNet you need faucets in Celo USD **CUSD**.
 Following this tutorial, you will need **CUSD** faucets to deploy and make transactions on the celo Alfajores blockchain

 ## HardHat
-Hardhat is an Ethereum development environment that runs on `ether-js` and `solc-js`.
-It is used when compiling, running, and deploying solidity smart contracts
+Hardhat is an Ethereum Development Environment that runs on `ether-js` and `solc-js`.
+It is used for compiling, running, and deploying solidity smart contracts

-## Contract calls
+## Calling Contracts
 What are the contract calls referred to in this tutorial?
 Making a contract call simply means calling the functions from a deployed contract into another deployed contract on the blockchain.
-The call can either be a function on the query from one deployed contract to another, to call a function, or make a query for some information from the second contract
+The calls can be made to retireve data from a query function , or to a payable function for making payment, or even a modifier function for modifying a variable state

 Now that you've been reminded of the tools we'll be needing, it's time to get your hands dirty with writing code to understand the purpose of this tutorial.